dBish6/Quest_Casino_Full-Stack_App/README.md

 The `serverCore` directory contains the core API and WebSocket connections via `socket.io`, developed using `TypeScript Express`.
 I also finally decided to remove Firebase, mid-development.
 I felt that all I really needed from Firebase was Firestore and all the additional features felt like unnecessary 'bloat' and also the 'hand-holding' began to annoy me.
 So, after I made up this tech stack, I decided to remove Firebase and use a different document-oriented database, `MongoDB`.
 Our database is now MongoDB complemented with an Object Data Modeling (ODM) tool, `Mongoose`, for a structured schema approach.

 ## Current Steps
-I'm now creating the `friends system` and `friend statuses` and then I'm moving to the new `chat feature`, which will have global chat rooms based on the user's country and private chat rooms will also be implemented for the user's friends.
+I'm now on the new `chat feature`, which will have global chat rooms based on the user's country and private chat rooms will also be implemented for the user's friends.
 It's a complex chat system for sure, will be a fun challenge.

 ## Collaboration Appreciated!
 I would love to work with other people with this app I envisioned.